Passerelle-Marketing/WP-Views/README.md

 ### Setup

 In order to extend WP Views' classes, a parallel set of classes must be created in your plugin or theme, using the same names but a unique [namespace](https://secure.php.net/manual/en/language.namespaces.php).
 Factory classes and the `ExternalObject` class should not be duplicated, but all other classes should be duplicated if you wish to use them in your project.
-Your `Base` class should extend `DaveJToews\WPViews\ExternalObject`, and all other classes should have an inheritance structure which parallels the structure wthin WP Views.
+Your `Base` class should extend `Passerelle\WPViews\ExternalObject`, and all other classes should have an inheritance structure which parallels the structure wthin WP Views.
 E.g. your `View` class should extend your `Base` class just as WP Views `View` class extends WP Views `Base` class.
 Thus all of your classes will in turn inherit from `ExternalObject`.

 `ExternalObject` contains magic methods that will allow method calls within your templates to access methods within WP Views or within your own classes.
 No methods need to be defined for your own classes, unless you wish to override a method from WP Views or add a new method.